White Sox vs. Mariners Player Props Betting Odds

 France Stats

-- France hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is batting .389 with a double, a home run, a walk and four RBI.
+- France will look for his fourth straight game with a hit in this contest.
+In his last five games he is batting .250 with a home run, a walk and four RBI.

 France Recent Games